top of page

 • Ethical use guidelines.

-While it is important to reinforce data minimization principles—collecting only necessary learner data and employing consent management systems for sensitive data—the future of learning analytics requires new management.
-Unfortunately, learner data is often decentralized and inaccessible, stored in survey platforms, excel files, PDF reports, LMS and CMS platforms, vendor portals, etc., which can make it difficult for team members to query for trends, performance, content priorities and strategic decision-making.
+While reinforcing data minimization principles is essential—collecting only necessary learner data and employing consent management systems for sensitive data—the future of learning analytics requires new management.
+Unfortunately, learner data is often decentralized and inaccessible, stored in various platforms like survey tools, Excel files, PDF reports, LMS, and CMS platforms.
+This fragmentation makes it challenging for team members to query trends, performance, content priorities, and strategic decision-making.

-That is why I recommend consolidating and structuring your existing data to both inform continued learner market analysis and also prepare for the AI-powered analytics that will likely become the engine behind adaptive learning.
-Based on my experience, structuring data as market analysis can be a huge improvement over what currently exists for the vast majority of professional associations and CE organizations.
+That’s why I recommend consolidating and structuring your existing data.
+This will inform ongoing learner market analysis and prepare for the AI-powered analytics likely to become the engine behind adaptive learning.
+Based on my experience, structuring data as market analysis can significantly improve what currently exists for most professional associations and continuing education organizations.

 Conclusion

 AI can be both an enabler and a disrupter.
-We are already seeing both challenges and opportunities in continuing education and training as we onboard new technologies into our program development processes.
-By keeping a strategic eye on where AI-enablement is evolving, you can ensure your organization is creating operational structures that are flexible and responsive while staying grounded in human-centered ethics for learning design.
+We are already witnessing challenges and opportunities in continuing education and training as we onboard new technologies into our program development processes.
+By keeping a strategic eye on where AI-enablement is evolving, you can ensure your organization creates operational structures that are flexible and responsive while remaining grounded in human-centered ethics for learning design.

 Comments